Building a CD process using OpenShift Pipelines

 -

-type openshift-client (from the RedHat) and add the task by pressing the Add button
+type openshift-client (from RedHat) and add the task by pressing the Add button

 -

-fill the following fields to configure the openshift-client task:
+fill in the following fields to configure the openshift-client task:

 Running the pipeline

 To run the pipeline manually, you should be on the pipelines page (if you're not, press the Pipelines button in the main menu.
-There, press on cd-openshift-pipeline pipeline, then click the Actions dropdown, and the
+There, select cd-openshift-pipeline pipeline, then click the Actions dropdown, and the

 This will display the Start Pipeline modal window.